Learn a Trade: Cold Forming Operator

 What is a Cold Forming Operator?

+Cold Forming Operator Jobs are in demand.
 The cold forming process is similar to the cold heading process, however, the process uses vertical presses instead of horizontal cold heading machines.
 The specialty cold forming process is also volume specific and the process uses dies and punches to convert a specific “slug” or blank of a given volume into a finished intricately shaped part of the exact same volume.
 The cold forming process generally compliments the cold heading process by adding more intricate shapes to the cold headed blank.

 The basic type of equipment used in specialty cold forming is a vertical press either manually fed or fully automatic.
 Vertical presses can be powered mechanically or hydraulically.
 Manufacturers uses vertical presses from both technologies in a range from 5 tons to 1000 tons with strokes from 4 inches to 36 inches and speeds from 7 pieces per minute to 50 pieces per minute.